roeas/SlamEngine/Engine/Asset/Shader/README.md

   - e.g. `CCC.glsl`

 ## Shared
-To ensure consistency between CPU and GPU, we defined some macros such as **texture slot** and **uniform location** in `Shared.h` and include them in both cpp and shader side.
+To ensure consistency between CPU and GPU, we defined some macros such as **texture slot** and **uniform location** in header files and include them in both cpp and shader side.

 ## Include
 - `#include "..."` will look for file in the current path, which is `"/SlamEngine/Engine/Asset/Shader"`.